August 20, 2014

 Selling small turtles is illegal

 Selling small turtles—with shells less than four inches long—was banned in 1975 to prevent the spread of Salmonella.
 The CDC says this ban "likely remains the most effective public health action to prevent turtle-associated salmonellosis."
 Some sellers try to skirt the law by using the exceptions allowed for legitimate scientific and educational purposes.
 But just saying the turtle will be used for education or offering the turtle for free with the sale of a tank does not make it legal.
 In addition, some states and localities prohibit possession of turtles.
+Call your local animal shelter or animal control to find out about turtle ownership laws.

 Want text alerts with ways to help animals right from your phone?
 Text HSUS to 30644 (message & data rates may apply).